-Certification from University Division
+Certification from University Division or Other Academic Units

-Students should meet with a University Division advisor, who can provide guidance in meeting certification requirements.
+Students should meet with an education advisor, who can provide guidance in meeting certification requirements.
 These requirements include:

 - An overall IU grade point average (GPA) of 2.5 or higher; - 30 credit hours of college level coursework completed; and - Completion of EDUC-G 203: Communication for Youth Serving Professionals, with a grade of C or better.